The Emergence of Luxury Cannabis

 On the East Coast, New York’s recreational cannabis market is expected to open early next year.
 Expect to see cannabis side-by-side with the high-end 5th Avenue storefronts.
 Everything on 5th Avenue is extravagant, and cannabis stores will be no different.
 With a record-high 66.6 million tourists in 2019, New York City’s luxury cannabis market has a chance to take off once visitors return in full force.

 The Arrival of Luxury Cannabis

 Cannabis has an updated reputation, and the market will respond accordingly.
 Every category of retail has a spectrum of products from value to luxury, cannabis included.
-What we are seeing today is only the beginning of what the high-end cannabis lifestyle can ultimately become.
+What we’re seeing today is only the beginning of what the high-end cannabis lifestyle can ultimately become.

-Aspen Cannabis Insurance is in Denver, CO, and services clients nationwide.
-We are a family-run business working with multiple insurance carriers to offer our customers the coverage they need at the lowest possible cost.
+Aspen Cannabis Insurance is located in Denver, CO and services clients nationwide.
+We are a family run business working with multiple insurance carriers to offer our customers the coverage they need at the lowest possible cost.
 We offer a wide range of personal, auto insurance, commercial and professional insurance to residential and commercial insurance customers enabling the cheapest rates available.
 Call to speak to one of our insurance advisors and see how painless insurance shopping can be.